luismartinezs/restaurant-reservation-system/README.md

 - [ ] quite slow page transitions
 - [ ] *missing canonical tags (but it's prototype demo so doesn't matter)
 - [ ] *there should be a "your ratings" page where user can see all ratings they've given
+- [ ] clean up code
+  - [ ] review folder structure adherence to best practices
+  - [ ] order imports following best practices

 ## If I had more time I would

-- It might be interesting to cache the number of reservations per restaurant (maybe), otherwise for the listing, we're looking at N*M queries, alternatively, use pagination and fetch only for 10 restaurants at a time (same can be done for calculation of average rating), once this is done it would make sense to compute average ratings in advance and store them in the DB in the restaurants table
+- [ ] It might be interesting to cache the number of reservations per restaurant (maybe), otherwise for the listing, we're looking at N*M queries, alternatively, use pagination and fetch only for 10 restaurants at a time (same can be done for calculation of average rating), once this is done it would make sense to compute average ratings in advance and store them in the DB in the restaurants table
-- add confirmation modal to delete actions
+- [ ] add confirmation modal to delete actions
-- clean up booking flow by adding loading state and display booking response (either error, or full restaurant, or success)
+- [ ] clean up booking flow by adding loading state and display booking response (either error, or full restaurant, or success)
-- show list of available reservation times for each restaurant in listing and detail pages
+- [ ] show list of available reservation times for each restaurant in listing and detail pages
-- add pages to manage restaurants and users: add, edit and delete restaurants, and update users. right now this is done manually from the DB
+- [ ] add pages for admin to manage restaurants and users: add, edit and delete restaurants, and update users. right now this is done manually from the DB
-- make dates consistently work with the current user location
+- [ ] make dates consistently work with the current user location (geolocation)
-- use windowing or pagination on search results
+- [ ] use windowing or pagination on search results
-- Client fetching all reservations to display availability is not privacy-friendly, this logic should take place entirely server side and the client should only show aggregate data, for a prototype it's okay through
+- [ ] Client fetching all reservations to display availability is not privacy-friendly, this logic should take place entirely server side and the client should only show aggregate data, for a prototype it's okay through
+- [ ] add capability for users to rate restaurants

 ## Troubleshooting